nelhage/taktician/doc/friendly.md

 Levels 10 and up are roughly equivalent to Taktician at various stages of its development, and so should be considered pretty challenging.

+FriendlyBot can also play on different sizes of board: Try

+    FriendlyBot: size <size>

 # Resources

 New to Tak?
 Here are some links that might help you out.